mhakash/CSE-310-compiler/offline2/readme.md

-A lexical analizer simplified c language
+A lexical analizer for simplified c language